Free Beta — v0.9.12

 Install the Plugin

-Download the installer, extract, and run install.bat.
+Type PackageManager in Rhino and search "Aurox", or grab it from Food4Rhino.
 Works with Rhino 7 and Rhino 8 on Windows.

 2